-The Flowtron BK-40D Electronic Insect Killer is available from Amazon.
+The Flowtron BK-40D Electronic Mosquito Killer is available from Amazon.

 Just as fast and effective as a propane fogger, Black Flag’s electric fogger works well for treating large and small areas.
 It’s perfect to use in preparation for events, accepts a reasonable range of different insecticides so you can tailor your product to your needs, and is simple enough for anyone to use.

 Like a propane thermal fogger, the treatment area is ready for people and pets as soon as the fog itself has dispersed.